AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 ---
-title: Best practices when deciding when its appropriate to modify a database table that is a commerce core table or a 3rd party module
+title: Best practices on modifying database tables
-description: Providing reasoning behind leaving core and 3rd party database tables alone.
-How to leverage some out of the box features and other methods when saving custom data is needed.
+description: Learning to recognize when and how to modify database tables, especially those that are not your own.
 role: Developer, Architect
 feature: Best Practices
 feature-set: Commerce